 The Introduction to Grant Writing Online Course

 This online course is individual study and self-paced.
 Students are assigned an Online Instructor who will send course materials and assignments by e-mail.
-The course begins on the day of purchase and students have 4 months to complete assignments, although most students complete assignments in 3-4 weeks.
+The course begins on the day of purchase and students have 90-days to complete the 4 assignments, although most students complete assignments in 3-4 weeks.
 A 90-day extension is available for $100.
 Students receive course materials and assignments one section at a time.
 Assignments must be completed in one section before proceeding to the next section.
 The course covers the following topics:

 How to find Federal, State, Foundation, and Corporate grant opportunities and RFPs